fenago/tableau-intermediate/lab-guides/md/Lab_5.md

-In this recipe, we have set up a filter action.
+In this lab, we have set up a filter action.
 Filter actions send information between worksheets.
 When we click on a mark in **`Sheet``1`**, it sends information to **`Sheet 2`**, and automatically sets the selected mark in